Opty-Fi/docs/protocol/optyfi-protocol/vaults.md

 # Vaults

-Vaults are OptyFi smart contracts into which users deposit assets in order to get these assets deployed into strategies.
-Vaults enable users to share gas costs and thereby increase user profitability while also enabling more frequent strategy switching.
+Vaults are OptyFi smart contracts into which users deposit assets.
+Vaults automatically manage assets based on the optimal [strategy](strategy-composition.md) available, and enable users to share gas costs and thereby increase user profitability while also enabling more frequent strategy switching.

 Each vault has a [vault type](vaults.md#vault-types) determined by its [underlying token](tokens-and-pools.md#tokens) \(i.e. the token users would deposit into the vault\).
-Each vault is also associated with a specific [risk profile](risk-framework.md#risk-profiles) which determines which strategies the vault can and cannot deploy assets into.
+Each vault is also associated with a specific [risk profile](risk-framework.md#risk-profiles), which determines which strategies the vault is permited to  deploy assets into.

 ## Vault Types